Reference 04 — Communication flows¶

 |── normal traffic resumes |

-There is no automatic graph-state-merge logic.
-Last-write-wins by timestamp is the conflict-resolution policy.
-If both sides wrote during the partition, the higher timestamp wins; the lower timestamp is silently discarded.
+There is no automatic graph-state merge.
+Last-write-wins by timestamp is the conflict-resolution policy: if both sides wrote during the partition, the higher timestamp wins and the lower timestamp is silently discarded.

-Cluster consensus / CRDT / vector-clock causality are explicitly out of scope for v1.
+Cluster consensus, CRDTs and vector-clock causality are explicitly out of scope for v1.
 Layer them above libtracer if needed.

 Auxiliary flows¶